EricSzla/Arduino-Brain-Robot/README.md

 If there are no obstacles on the way then we are setting <b>brakeFlag</b> to <b>False</b>.
 That means that the robot can keep on going forward as it won't execute the <b>if(brakeFlag)</b> statement.

 If brakeFlag is set to true, the we are calling the <b>checkObstacles()</b> function which is a function in charge of making decisions after detecting an obstacle in front.
 After that we are setting the brakeFlag to false because we only want to call the checkObstacles() once and it is when the robot has detected an obstacle from the front sensor.

+We are then calling the function recursively as we want the function to run all the time.
+The only time we want this to stop is when we turn the program off.
 ```
   else
   {